 My work involves modelling infectious disease transmission dynamics.

-My research involves using viral sequence data and patient data to characterise HIV transmission and monitor the effectiveness of interventions at city-level.
+My research involves using viral sequence data and patient data to characterise HIV transmission and guide public health interventions.

 My research is on scalable methods and flexible models for spatiotemporal statistics and Bayesian machine learning, applied to public policy and social science.